-- Why are search trees important? - Insertion/deletion fast (on every operation, unlike hash table, which has to expand from time to time). - Support range queries, sorting (unlike hash tables) - \bullet But $O(\lg N)$ performance from binary search tree requires remaining keys be divided \approx by 2 at each node. - In other words, that tree be "bushy" - "Stringy" trees (many nodes with one side much longer than other) perform like linked lists. - ullet Suffices that heights of two subtrees always differ by no more than constant K.
+- Why are search trees important? - Insertion/deletion fast (on every operation, unlike hash table, which has to expand from time to time). - Support range queries, sorting (unlike hash tables) - But $O(\lg N)$ performance from binary search tree requires remaining keys be divided $\approx$ by some some constant >1 at each node. - In other words, that tree be "bushy" - "Stringy" trees (most inner nodes with one child) perform like linked lists. - ullet Suffices that heights of any two subtrees of a node always differ by no more than constant factor K.